bright/new-www/content/jobs/senior-fullstack-developer-react-python.md

 ---
 ## **about bright people 🧡**

-At Bright Inventions we value people who take ownership, show initiative, and care about what they build.
-We work as partners to our clients, so we look for team members who actively suggest improvements, solve problems, and take responsibility for their work and growth.
+At Bright Inventions we value people who take **ownership, show initiative, and care about what they build**.
+We work as partners to our clients, so we look for team members who **actively suggest improvements, solve problems, and take responsibility** for their work and growth.

 Being flexible is important to us.
-We use technology as a tool to bring value, and we appreciate people who are open to learning and using new tools when needed.
+We use technology as a tool to bring value, and we appreciate people who are **open to learning and using new tools** when needed.

-We expect effective communication skills, including the ability to both give and receive constructive feedback with empathy.We focus on solutions, not blame.
+We expect effective communication skills, including the **ability to both give and receive constructive feedback with empathy**.
+We focus on solutions, not blame.
 We support each other, share knowledge, and approach challenges with a positive mindset.

 ## **about the project 🚀**